 The backbone of this stronger, healthier future will be a complete transformation of our outdated power grid.
 That’s why as the Natural Resources Council of Maine’s clean energy experts we participated in and support the recommendations of the Maine Utility/Regulatory Reform and Decarbonization Initiative (MURRDI), a collective effort to develop broad consensus around electric grid planning and modernization, and other electricity system reforms needed to achieve Maine’s recently established climate and clean energy requirements.
-To learn more about how our electricity grid works check out this infographic from the U.S. Department of Energy or read this Union of Concerned Scientists explainer.
+To learn more about how our electricity grid works check out this Union of Concerned Scientists explainer.

 But this work is not just necessary for our climate, it’s also about keeping Maine’s economy healthy and competitive.
 A massive global shift away from polluting fossil fuels to clean energy is already underway.
 Maine can make the most of this shift by becoming a clean energy transition leader and innovator.
 Doing so will create hundreds of new jobs here in Maine and ensure a healthier, more vibrant and resilient economic future for everyone.